 As with any fully specified 'structural' model, a complete likelihood function for a sample of independent observations is generated, and some results concerning identification of the estimated parameters are provided.
-However, particular attention is also paid to estimating the model using averaged data.
+However, particular attention is paid to estimating the model using averaged data.
 There are three reasons.
 First, maximum likelihood estimation on individual data demands the model be completely consistent with the experiment and data collection.
 Rectifying even incidental discrepancies between the data and the data generating process often requires costly increases in computation.
-Applying Generalized Method of Moments (GGM) on averaged data smooths many discrepancies between the model and reality, allowing a more parsimonious model.
+Applying Generalized Method of Moments (GMM) on averaged data smooths many discrepancies between the model and reality, allowing a more parsimonious model.
 Second, use of averaged data means the estimated model is nested by a atheoretic impact analysis.
 The social experiment model becomes a null hypothesis about mean outcomes which, if not rejected, can replace the atheoretic analysis as an explanation of the experimental results.
-Of course, maximum likelihood is itself a GMM estimator, so emphasizing GMM based on limited information is motivated by a perception that structural estimation is a non-nested alternative to a simple analysis of impact.
-Here it is emphasized that auxiliary assumptions can be viewed as testable against an alternative that simply treats random assignment as exogenous variation.
+Emphasizing GMM based on limited information is thus motivated by a desire to counteract the view that structural estimation is a non-nested alternative to a simple analysis of impact.
+The auxiliary assumptions can be viewed as testable against an alternative that simply treats random assignment as exogenous variation.
 Third, many controlled and natural experiments are studied with proprietary and confidential data.
 In these cases access to individual outcomes is limited.
 This paper emphasizes that limited access to outcomes in evaluations of experiments does not in itself preclude estimation of a rational model that can explain and predict experimental outcomes.